cainebenoy/DELS-SmartBill/PULL_SYNC_SETUP.md

 - Check that primary key constraints exist in both Floor and Supabase
 - Verify entity IDs are proper UUIDs (not Flutter's UniqueKey format)
 - Clear local database and re-sync from scratch

+### Error: "invalid input syntax for type uuid: 'p1'"

+**Cause**: Old dummy data in local database with invalid IDs (e.g., "p1", "p2", "p3")

+**Solution**:
+1. Delete local database (see "Cleanup & Fresh Start" section above)
+2. Delete all data from Supabase tables
+3. Restart app and create new products with proper UUIDs
+4. All new products will use `Uuid().v4()` which generates valid UUIDs

+### Products deleted in app still visible in Supabase

+**Cause**: Soft delete sync is working, but you need to check `deleted_at` column

+**Solution**:
+- Deleted products have `deleted_at` timestamp set in Supabase
+- They're filtered out in the app by `WHERE isDeleted = 0` queries
+- In Supabase Table Editor, look for the `deleted_at` column - it should have a timestamp
+- To permanently delete: `DELETE FROM products WHERE deleted_at IS NOT NULL;`

 ## Console Output